syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ## Enable or disable close button

-The [TabItemExt.CanClose](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CanClose.html) property is used for decides whether the close button enable or disable in tabitems.
-You can show the close button as only individual tabitems or commonly for all tabitem by using [TabControlExt.CloseButtonType](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~CloseButtonType.html) property in TabControl.
+The [TabItemExt.CanClose](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CanClose.html) property is used for decides whether the close button enable or disable in tabitem.
+You can show the close button as only individual tabitem or commonly for all tabitem by using [TabControlExt.CloseButtonType](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~CloseButtonType.html) property in TabControl.

 {% tabs %}